Close menu

 At the heart of NEO's business model is the development of silicon anodes under the brand name NBMSiDE®, which enable significantly higher energy density in lithium-ion batteries.
 According to the Company, NEO anodes increase specific capacity by 40 to over 70% compared to conventional graphite anodes.
 For drones, this translates into additional flight time or greater payload capacity.
 NEO's technology thus delivers direct benefits to all drone manufacturers.

 Operationally, the young company recently announced two significant developments.
 First, it secured a factory in South Korea to manufacture its products, positioning itself in a country that is both a leader in battery technology and a close ally of the US.
 Then, at the beginning of the week, came the next announcement: NEO Battery Materials has received an order worth CAD 2.5 million from a South Korean industrial robotics supplier.
-The fact that NEO Battery Materials has been able to impress Samsung & Co. with its technology in their home market can be considered a major accolade and highlights the Canadian company's lofty ambitions.
+The fact that NEO Battery Materials is able to impress customers in the home market of Samsung and Co. with its technology can be considered a major accolade and underlines the Canadian company's ambitious goals.

 AeroVironment and Kratos: Full order books, strong drive for innovation